TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/UsersAndGroups/Index.rst

 When creating a backend user, just check the "Admin!" box in the "General" tab and that user will become an administrator.
-There's no need to set further access options for such a user: an admin user can access every single feature of the TYPO3 CMS backend, like the "root" user on a UNIX system.
+There's no need to set further access options for such a user: an admin user can access every single feature of the TYPO3 backend, like the "root" user on a UNIX system.

 All systems must have at least one "admin" user and most systems